 In some cases, you’ll need to use multiple controls to effectively control a hazard.
 This may include controls from different levels of the hierarchy.

-Always use personal protective equipment as a last resort.
+You should always use personal protective equipment as a last resort.
 Don’t default to PPE as a first option.
+Try the other controls higher in the hierarchy first.

-For more information, see our separate, more focused article on the hierarchy of control.
+For more information, see our separate, more focused article on the hierarchy of controls.

 1C.
 Design Review & Management of Change